arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Hypothesis:<br><br>PR-based workflow kills continuous refactoring.<br><br>I see a piece of code I can improve while working on a feature and... no, I&#39;m not doing it now to avoid having irrelevant stuff in the PR (and reducing reviewability).</p>&mdash; Tomasz Wróbel (@tomasz_wro) <a href="https://twitter.com/tomasz_wro/status/1361663527593906177?ref_src=twsrc%5Etfw">February 16, 2021</a></blockquote>

-## 9. Negative emotions and outright pathology
+## 9. Negative emotions

 Mandatory PR reviews can induce way more negative emotions than needed.
 Let's say someone nitpicks on a PR because he has to point out something.
 The original author takes it personally. **We all have limited emotional budgets** — it's better not to waste it on avoidable stuff.
-Sometimes it can lead to outright pathology: developers making arrangements behind the scenes: _I'll approve your PR, and you'll approve mine_.
+In rare cases it can lead to absurd behaviors, e.g. developers making arrangements behind the scenes: _I'll approve your PR, and you'll approve mine_.

 ## 10. How do you switch to branches with migrations